NadineAstakhova/SystemOfIndividualWorks/README.md

 <p>The project is still being developed, so it isn't latest version.

 <p>P.S.
 There is a second version of the System with another design and additional functionality.
-Now this system is being tested (beta-test).
+Now this system is being tested (alpha-test).

 <hr>
 Some screens from System